cmdcolin/tumblrgraph2/README.md

 ## Build

-Deploy to the dist folder
+To deploy to the dist folder

-    bin/build.sh
+    gulp

+Or un-minified

+    gulp devmode

 Requires browserify,uglifyjs